 If you are using a mobile device it does mean you can do more of what your body is designed to do – move!
 Depending on where you are working, you can walk around, and change between a sitting and a standing posture.
 At the end of each task – each email read or written, each document checked, each phone call made – stop.
 Shrug your shoulders, clench and unclench your hands.
 And, whatever screen you are reading this on, when you’ve finished, look away into the distance, refocus and blink!

-Our software, which is available on mobile, tablet and desktop provides compliance solutions for health and safety processes.
+Our software, which is available on mobile, tablet, and desktop provides compliance solutions for health and safety processes.
 For more information as to how our health and safety management software can help you streamline your health and safety processes, check out our Full Range of Modules.
-Alternatively, if you would like one of our product experts to discuss your existing processes or needs why not Request A Callback.
+Alternatively, if you would like one of our product experts to discuss your existing processes or needs why not request a demo.